 The PBS subsidises aflibercept and ranibizumab for patients with branched retinal vein occlusion (BRVO) or central retinal vein occlusion (CRVO), with macular oedema.

-Treatment with ranibizumab and aflibercept can be subsidised through the Pharmaceutical Benefits Scheme (PBS) under section 85 of the National Health Act 1953 for patients with visual impairment due to macular oedema secondary to retinal vein occlusion.
+Aflibercept and ranibizumab can be subsidised through the PBS under section 85 of the National Health Act 1953 for patients with retinal vein occlusion with macular oedema.

-The Schedule of Pharmaceutical Benefits on the PBS website outlines restrictions for prescribing ranibizumab and aflibercept.
+The Schedule of Pharmaceutical Benefits on the PBS website outlines the restrictions for prescribing aflibercept and ranibizumab.

-Authority approval for initial treatment of each eye is required.
-Make all initial applications for authority approval to prescribe ranibizumab and aflibercept for the treatment of visual impairment due to macular oedema secondary to retinal vein occlusion for each eye in writing and:
+Make all initial applications for authority approval to prescribe aflibercept and ranibizumab for the treatment of retinal vein occlusion with macular oedema in writing and: